 A copy of highest diploma and related transcript.
 For documents not in English, you should submit a copy of the document in the native language, along with the translation.
-Note: Any documents not in English must be translated and accompanied by a translator’s statement as follows:
+Neither you nor your dependent family members are permitted to translate these documents.

-If the degree is NOT from a university in the U.S., Canada (except Quebec), or United Kingdom, an evaluation of the equivalent U.S. degree level and field of study must be submitted with the H-1B request.
-A list of companies that prepare credential evaluations can be obtained from the UC International Services website at:
+If your degree is NOT from a university in the U.S., Canada (except Quebec), or United Kingdom, an evaluation of the equivalent U.S. degree level and field of study must be submitted with the H-1B request.
+A list of companies that prepare credential evaluations can be obtained from the UC International Services website.

-- Current curriculum vitae—i.e., one which reflects current employment and credentials.
+- Current curriculum vitae which reflects current employment and credentials.

-- Copy of passport picture ID page and expiration date page, if different.
+- Copy of passport picture ID page and expiration date page.
 Include extension page if applicable.

 - J-1 or J-2 status holders should submit copies of current and ALL previously issued DS-2019 forms.

 - J-1 status holders subject to the two-year home residency requirement should also submit a copy of their I-612 waiver approval notice and “No Objection” letter from home government -OR- Proof that the two-year home residency requirement was fulfilled.

 - If the H-1B applicant is currently in the U.S. on another status, copies of the following documents must be submitted:

 - F-1 or F-2 status holders should submit copies of current and ALL previously issued I-20s.

 - Applicants on Optional Practical Training (OPT) should submit a copy of the EAD card (Employment Authorization Document), in addition to all I-20s.